 As uniform and gear manager Shane is responsible for getting our players on the field, looking like ballers and playing with the best equipment available.
 He is known to liaise with outgoing gear and uniform manager Luke Burlet regularly in order to decipher terms and acronyms Luke put in our policies and procedures that laypeople do not understand.

 Shane is a good bloke.
 We should all try to be more like Shane.

 Deny is always the first to put his hand up to help.
 Apart from his committee role, Deny has been instrumental in getting new adult players to the club to try baseball for the first time.

 Deny is from Oldham in the UK, a place with a football club with the same logo as our major sponsor (an owl).
 It was his destiny to join Forest.
 There are whispers that he may have represented England in some form of martial art, but no-one is game to ask him about it.

 Joe’s the sort of guy every club wishes they had.
-However he is not good at climbing on a roof.
+However he is not good at climbing ladders.

 * The views expressed in this blurb are the opinion of the author.